abhismirai10/abhismirai10.github.io/_pages/about.md

 layout: about
 permalink: /
 title: About
-subtitle: Graduate Student | Florida Tech
+subtitle: Graduate Student | Florida Institute of Technology

 profile:
   align: right